Adult Macular Degeneration

 There are no guidelines for preventing AMD.
 For overall eye health:

-If you have AMD, your doctor may advise you to use an Amsler grid at home.
-This will help you monitor for problems.
+If you have AMD, your doctor may advise you to monitor for problems by using an Amsler grid at home.
 Your ophthalmologist should discuss the various treatment options with you.

 American Macular Degeneration Foundation